Lesson 3 Homework

 Distractions

-Continue Practicing
+Step #4: Continue Practicing

-3. Practice building duration in each position.
+3. Practice building duration in the sit and now on the bed.

 Good (then food), Good (no food), Good (then food), Yes and chase for the food.